DivyachoudhuryNITRR/Currency-Converter/README.md

-Currency-Converter mainly concerned on converting the currency values of diffent countries mentioned as per their respective country code.
+Currency-Converter mainly concerned on converting the currency values of different countries mentioned as per their respective country code.